Yue Yang

 About me

 Hi!
 My name is Yue Yang (杨樾).
-I am a fourth-year Ph.D. student in Computer and Information Science at the University of Pennsylvania, affiliated with Penn NLP.
+I am a final-year Ph.D. student in Computer and Information Science at the University of Pennsylvania, affiliated with Penn NLP.
 I am grateful to be advised by Prof. Chris Callison-Burch and Prof. Mark Yatskar.
 I am interested in the intersection area of Natural Language Processing (NLP) and Computer Vision (CV).

 My current research focuses on applying the knowledge priors of large language models (LLMs) to various domains (images, videos, healthcare, Embodied AI, etc) to improve different aspects of AI systems, including: